 Distribution and logistics are critical components of ensuring that your company’s products get where they need to go in an efficient and effective manner.
 Distribution centers have always been in or near centralized population centers, as those are the areas that have the infrastructure and populations to support robust logistical operations.
-In addition, cities that have access to large airports and seaports, as well as coastal cities in general, tend to be ideal places for distribution centers.
+In addition, cities that have access to large airports and seaports, as well as coastal cities in general, tend to be ideal places for a distribution center.
 In alphabetical order, here are the top ten best cities for distribution centers in the United States.

 1. Atlanta, Georgia

 Home to the busiest airport in the world, it's no wonder Atlanta is making its rise as a transportation hub.
 Atlanta has the third-fastest growing metro population, which offers a large job pool for companies to choose from.
 It also boasts a tech-friendly culture with affordable living.
-Atlanta's location along with it's growing business market makes Atlanta a great option for a distribution center.
+Atlanta's location along with its growing business market makes Atlanta a great option for a distribution center.

-2. Chicago, IllinoisIn addition to being the third largest city in the United States, Chicago has long served as a commercial hub for the country, spanning back as far as the era of Westward Expansion.
+2. Chicago, IllinoisIn addition to being the third-largest city in the United States, Chicago has long served as a commercial hub for the country, spanning back as far as the era of Westward Expansion.
 Chicago also has a large airport, access to numerous interstates and railroads, and water access to the Great Lakes.